 A Simultaneous staged procedure means to replace both knees on the same day, under one anesthesia.
 This takes place in the same surgical event, within one hospital stay and is followed by a single rehabilitation period.

 The Staged procedure means that both knee replacements take place as two separate surgical events.
-Surgeries are performed several months apart one from the other, requiring two hospital stays, two anesthesias and two rehabilitation periods.
+Surgeries are performed several months apart one from the other, requiring two hospital stays, two anesthesia, and two rehabilitation periods.

 The advantages of having a Simultaneous procedure include: only one surgical event, single anesthesia, shorter overall hospital stay and the possibility of rehabilitating the patient symmetrically.